Hyperplanes Avoiding Problem and Integer Points Counting in Polyhedra

-Consider the polynomial \eqref{polynew}.
+\begin{theorem} There exists an algorithm which computes a solution $y$ of the system \eqref{avoid_sys} such that the following claims are satisfied: \begin{enumerate} \item The computational complexity of the algorithm is $O(n \cdot m)$; \item $\norm{y}_1 \leq (m + n)/2$; \item The solution $y$ is \emph{`lexicographically minimal'} in the sense described in \Cref{nullalgo_Alon_th}. \end{enumerate} \end{theorem} \begin{proof} Consider the polynomial \eqref{polynew}.
 Again, $x$ is a solution \eqref{avoid_sys} iff $f(x) \not= 0$, and $\deg(f) = m$.
-By Theorem \ref{nullalgo_Alon_th}, the only thing that we need to check is that all oracle calls during a single step of the algorithm shall cost us $O(m)$ operations.
+By \Cref{nullalgo_Alon_th}, the only thing that we need to check is that all oracle calls during a single step of the algorithm shall cost us $O(m)$ operations.
 Indeed, at each step we shall maintain a list of linear monomials, and change each monomial by substituting the values of $x_1,$ $x_2,$ etc. Checking if each monomial is identically $0$ after a given substitution requires $O(1)$ operations, and the polynomial $f$ is not identically $0$ iff each of the monomials is not identically $0$.

 The detailed description is given as follows.
 For any $k \in \intint n$, at the beginning of the $k$-th step, we maintain the polynomial $\hat f \in \ZZ[x_k, \dots, x_n]$ represented by a finite set of integer vectors $\widehat\AC \subseteq \ZZ^{n-k+2}$ such that